RisingStack/react-easy-state/README.md

 })
 ```

 **Local stores in functions rely on React hooks.
-They are supported in React Native `> 0.59` and they require React v16.8.0 to work.**
+They require React and React DOM v16.8+ or React Native v0.59+ to work.**

 <details>
 <summary>You can use any React hook - including <code>useState</code> - in function components, Easy State won't interfere with them.</summary>